iovation/deviceprint-SDK-Android/README.md

     import com.iovation.mobile.android.FraudForceManager;
     ```

-2. Create a configuration object with your subscriber key, and enable or disable network calls to iovation servers.
+2. Create a configuration object with your subscriber key, and enable or disable network calls to TransUnion servers.
 Entering the subscriber key is strongly recommended for all integrations, and it is required for network connections.

     > __NOTE__ Please review the Network Calls section of this document before enabling network calls.

-    > __IMPORTANT__ Please contact your iovation customer success team representative to receive your subscriber key.
+    > __IMPORTANT__ Please contact your TransUnion customer success team representative to receive your subscriber key.

     ```
     FraudForceConfiguration configuration = new FraudForceConfiguration.Builder()